akullpp/awesome-java/README.md

 - [ClassGraph](https://github.com/classgraph/classgraph) - ClassGraph (formerly FastClasspathScanner) is an uber-fast, ultra-lightweight, parallelized classpath scanner and module scanner for Java, Scala, Kotlin and other JVM languages.
 - [jOOR](https://github.com/jOOQ/jOOR) - jOOR stands for jOOR Object Oriented Reflection.
 It is a simple wrapper for the java.lang.reflect package.
-- [Mirror](http://projetos.vidageek.net/mirror/mirror/) - Mirror was created to bring light to a simple problem, usually named ReflectionUtil, which is on almost all projects that rely on reflection to do advanced tasks.
+- [Mirror](http://projetos.vidageek.net/mirror/mirror) - Mirror was created to bring light to a simple problem, usually named ReflectionUtil, which is on almost all projects that rely on reflection to do advanced tasks.
+- [Objenesis](http://objenesis.org) - Allows dynamic instantiation without default constructor, e.g. constructors which have required arguments, side effects or throw exceptions.
 - [ReflectASM](https://github.com/EsotericSoftware/reflectasm) - ReflectASM is a very small Java library that provides high performance reflection by using code generation.
 - [Reflections](https://github.com/ronmamo/reflections) - Reflections scans your classpath, indexes the metadata, allows you to query it on runtime and may save and collect that information for many modules within your project.